varqox/sim-project/Assumptions.md

 - End_time >= min(end_times of subrounds)
 - Max name length is 128 characters
 - You have normal access to round if you have greater or equal privileges (if equal round had to start) to rounds on path from current to root round
-- You have superuser access (editing round) if you fulfill at least one point of:
+- You have superuser access (editing round) if you fulfil at least one point of:
  - You have normal access and grater privileges than author of this round
  - You are author of this round
 - Problem in round is also a round